Glencore expands bond buyback as manages debt

-LONDON (Reuters) - Miner Glencore has increased the size of a bond buyback tender to $1.49 billion from $1.25 billion, it said on Tuesday, seeking to seize on favorable conditions to reduce its debt burden.
+LONDON, Oct 18 (Reuters) - Miner Glencore has increased the size of a bond buyback tender to $1.49 billion from $1.25 billion, it said on Tuesday, seeking to seize on favourable conditions to reduce its debt burden.

 Miners, which racked up high levels of debt last year after commodity prices crashed, are in a much stronger position, helped by a commodity rally and some asset sales.

-Investors are also more willing to take exposure to the sector, which has rallied strongly as its dollar-denominated earnings offer shelter from a weaker pound and the chance of positive returns in an environment of ultra-low interest rates.
+Investors are also more willing to take out exposure to the sector, which has rallied strongly as its dollar-denominated earnings offer shelter from a weak pound and the chance of positive returns in an environment of ultra-low interest rates.

 In a statement on Tuesday, Glencore said the tender offer, which began on Oct.
 3, would expire on Oct.
 31 for nearly $1.5 billion in notes, up from a previously announced $1.25 billion.